 Noble Energy prizes petroleum and has the reserves to prove it.
 Noble Energy looks for oil and natural gas and produces and markets them in the US and internationally.
 US operations are in Applacahia, the West Coast, Rocky Mountains, Mid-Continent, and Gulf Coast and Gulf of Mexico regions.
-International operations include onshore and offshore activities in the the Asia/Pacific region, the Middle East, the Mediterranean, South America, West Africa, and the North Sea.
-In 2010 Noble reported proved reserves of about 4.4 trillion cu. ft. of natural gas and 365 million barrels of oil.
+International operations include onshore and offshore activities in the the Asia/Pacific region, the Middle East, the Mediterranean, West Africa, and the North Sea.
+In 2012 Noble reported proved reserves of about 1.1 billion barrels of oil equivalent.
 The company markets natural gas and oil.
-Noble also generates electricity in Ecuador.

 Following the moratorium on deepwater drilling in the Gulf of Mexico in the wake of the BP rig disaster in 2010, in 2011 Noble Energy was the first company to be awarded a permit to resume drilling in the Gulf.

 Further boosting its US shale holdings, in 2011 Noble Energy teamed up with CONSOL Energy to jointly develop CONSOL's 663,350 Marcellus Shale acres in Pennsylvania and West Virginia.
 It agreed to pay CONSOL $3.4 billion over several years for its 50% stake.

 FMR holds 15% of the company, Capitol World Investors, 8.6%.

 In 2009 Noble made its largest exploration discovery to date, an estimated 6 trillion cu. ft. gas find at Tamar, an offshore Israel field.
 It also made a major find in the Galapagos oil development in the Gulf of Mexico.